pkic/pkimm/categories/certificate-management/_index.md

 #### Guidance

-Large organization commonly have several PKI systems spread out in the organization.
+Large organizations commonly have several PKI systems spread out in the organization.
 Some can be consolidated, but in many cases different PKI silos exists for good reasons.
-Having a central governance of PKI across the organization will help to maintain best practices, ensure secure PKI operations, re-use PKI knowledge in the organization, ensure consistent profiles and avoid unessecary duplication of effort.
+Having a central governance of PKIs across the organization will help to maintain best practices, ensure secure PKI operations, re-use PKI knowledge in the organization, ensure consistent profiles and avoid unnecessary duplication of effort.

 #### Assessment

 * Documented PKIs used in the organization
   * Different PKI technologies used
   * Installed PKI instances
-* Documented PKI best practises
+* Documented PKI best practices
   * Installation procedures to avoid re-learning the same issues in different parts of the organization
-  * Configuration to ensure consistent and interoperable certificates
+  * Configuration to ensure consistent and interoperable certificates where applicable
   * Security to maintain a security base line across the whole organization

 #### References

+N/A